FarronF/limerick-council-meetings/meetings/2019/12/11-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 6th November 2019.md

 On the proposal of Councillor Sheahan, seconded by Councillor Scanlan, it was agreed to

-allocate €500 to Athea National School for the purchase of a defibrillator.--- 3
+allocate €500 to Athea National School for the purchase of a defibrillator.
+---
+3

 On the proposal of Councillor Ruddle, seconded by Councillor Scanlan, it was agreed to